chainflag/eth-faucet/README.md

 ### Installation

-1. Clone the repository and navigate to the app’s directory
+1. Clone the repository and navigate to the app's directory

 ```bash
 git clone https://github.com/chainflag/eth-faucet.git